antoine3000/dok-antoine/content/fabac-assignments/2020-02-03-project-management/index.md

 > A sustainable web site means ensuring support for older hardware, slower networks and improving the portability and archivability of the blog’s content.
 > > [Homebrewserver.club](https://homebrewserver.club/low-tech-website-howto.html) / [Low-tech Magazine](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html)

 The best way to meet these requirements and to fully understand how it works is to write it, from scratch.
-So that's what I did, and that's what you've in front of you right now.
+So that's what I did, and that's what you have in front of you right now.

 It may not be as efficient or extensible as other static site generators (like [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/) or [Pelican](https://blog.getpelican.com/)) but everything works pretty well and I am satisfied with the tool I made, it is minimal and matches my values.